 2.1.1 Client Tier

 The GUI-enabled client interface is the platform responsible for the processing of user requests or general queries sent to or received from the business logic tier.
 The client tier provides a frontend for the users so that they can work within NAV.
-NAV 2018 provides several clients you could work with such as the Windows client, Web client and Tablet/Mobile Client.
-The Dynasoft technical team has built the Pension App to support multi-channel access of the NAV solution but this app fully relies on the NAV 2017 core tiers.
+NAV 2018 provides several clients you could work with such as the Windows client, Web client and